The history of 17 Fleet Street, a 17th century building that survived the Great Fire of London.

-Originally named the Astor Estate Office, Two Temple Place was a two-storey building, with a Gothic-Elizabethan-style exterior made of Portland stone.
+Originally named the Astor Estate Office, it was completed in 1895.
+Two Temple Place is a two-storey building, with a Gothic-Elizabethan-style exterior made of Portland stone.
 Among the rooms included were the great hall, library and strong room with two fortified safes to protect Astor’s riches.
 English sculptor Nathaniel Hitch (1845–1938) created ornate features, including gargoyles, on the exterior, while a golden likeness of Christopher Columbus’ ship La Santa Maria – which he used to sail to America – was erected as a weathervane.
 British sculptor William Silver Frith (1850–1924) made the ornamental lamppost sculptures of cherubs holding early telephones at the portico front entrance.
 The communicative angels celebrate the fact that Two Temple Place was one of the first houses in the capital to have a working telephone.

 With such a fortune at Astor’s disposal, there was no expense spared on the entirety of the building project.
 The rooms were all decked out in wood-panelling, giving it an ‘olde world’ feel.
 English metal worker J Starkie Gardner (1844-1930) created ornate metalwork for the interior and exterior of the building.
 Meanwhile, the Astor family’s interior decorator John Dibblee Crace (1838-1919) took inspiration from the French Renaissance for the furnishings.
 Astor was a huge fan of symbolism and wanted the building to link the old world with the new world.
 Around 54 characters from history and fiction are depicted in carvings in the entrance hall or on the gilded frieze in the Great Hall, including Marie Antoinette, Pocahontas, Anne Boleyn, Niccolò Machiavelli, Marc Anthony, Cleopatra, Macbeth, Othello, and characters from The Three Musketeers – Astor’s favourite book.
 One of the building’s main attractions is the grand, oak staircase.
 Standing on the inlaid marble floor, you look up to see wood carvings, a square gallery and a square-domed, stained glass ceiling supported by ebony Corinthian columns.
 Read the rest of this entry